kaviyadass/assigment/README.md

 This is a Spring Boot REST API for managing user  with the following capabilities:

-- Create, Find, Update and Delete
+   Create, Find, Update and Delete
-- API access  using Spring Security
--

 # Table of Contents
 - [API Endpoints](#api-endpoints)
   - [Create USER](#create-user)